rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 When you call a method with the `.foo()` syntax, it’s often wise to introduce a
 newline and other whitespace to help break up long lines.
-You could have
+We could have
 written this code as:

 ```rust,ignore